modelica/ModelicaSpecification/RationaleMCP/0033/predefined-plots.md

 )
 ```

+The optional identifier is intended for programmatic access.
 As is seen in the _Battery Voltage_ plot, this has the `preferred` flag set, meaning that it will be displayed automatically after the model has been simulated.

 ## Axis labels